harunsasmaz/Funky-Chat/README.md

 * <b> Important Notice: </b> in <code>client/src/app/chat/shared/services/socket.service.ts</code>, there is a line:
   * <code>const SERVER_URL = 'http://0.0.0.0:8080';</code>

 Please fill this line with your current IP address ending with ":8080".
+Then, you can proceed to the following steps.

 <h3> Server </h3>